raspberrypilearning/focus-on-the-prize/en/step_2.md

 --- task ---

 The sprite is a little small at the moment.
-To increase the sprite's size, you can either use the `set size to`{:class="block3looks"} block, as you may have done in other projects, or you can change the sprite’s **properties**.
+To increase the sprite's size, you can either use the `set size to`{:class="block3looks"} block, as you may have done in other projects, or you can change the sprite's **properties**.

 Set the sprite's size to `150` (percent).